Murrell Home Volunteer Program

 Office Administrative Assistant

-Expectations regarding number of hours and times: 2-3 hours per day on Tues-Thur or Wed-Fri mornings is preferred.
+Expectations regarding number of hours and times: Two or three hours per day on Tuesday–Thursday or Wednesday–Friday mornings is preferred.
 (Afternoon or Saturday times may be available.
 Ask staff for details.)

-Qualifications: Must be able to operate a copy machine.
-Must be familiar with computers and be able to type.
-Knowledge of Microsoft Word, Excel and internet searches a plus.
+Qualifications: Must be able to operate a copy machine, be familiar with computers, and be able to type.
+Knowledge of Microsoft Word, Excel and internet searches is a plus.
 Attention to detail and ability to communicate professionally (verbally and in writing) a must.

 Position benefits: Gain professional experience in clerical work and the functioning of museums.
 See the inner-workings of museum programs.
 Assist with providing quality experiences for museum visitors.